 Using a mixture of password segments stored digitally and a second segment stored manually, access to online systems becomes highly secure.

-Jo's parents have been with us for the past couple of weeks and one of their requests was to visit First, the mountain area above the eastern side of the Grindelwald valley.
+Jo’s parents have been with us for the past couple of weeks and one of their requests was to visit First, the mountain area above the eastern side of the Grindelwald valley.
 To see the views, you might think?
-No. To feed their ornothological needs and visit the alpine choughs?
-No.
+No. To feed their ornithological needs and visit the alpine choughs?
+No. To hang from a zip wire in…

 Cool new techniques for creating responsive websites and for saving you loads of time when writing CSS are helping me to rebuild the technical infrastructure of this (and other) websites.